 The premise is, indeed, cracktastic, but the story itself reads more like a bad teen-penned novel than brilliantly mad shoujo.
 The volume’s main conflicts all read as completely contrived, with no real tension or meaning of any kind.
 I mentioned in Monday’s Pick of the Week that I would be content simply looking at this manga, and I’m wondering if I should have left it at that after all.

 MICHELLE: While I was reading it, I kept comparing it to what I’d heard about the inventive kookiness of Demon Sacred which, from all accounts, was the very epitome of “brilliantly mad shoujo.”
 Alas, you’ve hit the nail on the head in describing this as “contrived.”
 David and Marlo also keep up the standard horny!seme and reluctant!uke roles, no matter what gender Marlo happens to be at the moment.
 The one element of the story I do appreciate is how David makes it clear that his feelings are for Marlo the person, not Marlo the specific gender.

-MELINDA: The comparison with Demon Sacred is very apt, and sadly brings Until the Full Moon‘s shortcomings into clear view.
+MJ: The comparison with Demon Sacred is very apt, and sadly brings Until the Full Moon‘s shortcomings into clear view.
 Demon Sacred used its super-fantasy world as a tool for enhancing the real emotions of its characters.
 Here, the vampire/oddly transforming werewolf stuff feels superfluous to everything, like a badly re-themed board game.

 What’s particularly sad to me, is that I actually sort of like David and Marlo as a couple, even with the clichéd BL roles, and might have been quite interested in just watching the two of them deal with their own issues.
 But the author relies so much on the external characters to threaten their happy existence, there’s never really any time spent on the two of them as a couple.